 The Tower

 A timber-framed fire lookout tower at the top of Dave Sullivan’s property in Polk County, Oregon.
 Twenty-by-twenty foot base, traditional Forest Service profile, modern materials.
-Documented on the design side as the Pedee Fire Lookout Tower at lookouttowers.org/lookout-homes.
+Documented on the design side as the Pedee Fire Lookout Tower at lookouttowers.org.

 Why we’re building it

-Who owns what, as of 2026-05-26
+Who owns what, as of 2026-05-27

 This is a Dave-and-Barb-and-Eli project.